mohammadhashemii/Web-Crawler-Detection/README.md

 # Web Crawler Detection
 This work is the final project of [Rahnema College](https://rahnemacollege.com/courses/machine_learning_fundamental) Machine Leaning internship program.
 The aim of this project is to train an unsupervised model in order to recognize the web requests given to [Sanjagh Website](https://sanjagh.pro) are crawlers or not.
-Finally, for taking advantage of this work, we had to create and develope a web application for production phase.
+Finally, for taking advantage of this work, we had to create and develop a web application for production phase.

-We highly recommend you to see the presentation slides to get a better intuition of what we have done.
+We highly recommend you to see the presentation slides [here](https://github.com/mohammadhashemii/Web-Crawler-Detection/tree/master/presentation) to get a better intuition of what we have done.

 ## Dataset

 The dataset has been obtained from the Sanjagh server logs.
-Altough it cannot be publicly released, a tiny sample of can be found in `output.log`.
-In case you are intersted in the complete dataset, you can use any other nginx log servers available in the world wide internet.
+Although it cannot be publicly released, a tiny sample of can be found in [`output.log`](https://github.com/mohammadhashemii/Web-Crawler-Detection/blob/master/dataset/output.log).
+In case you are interested in the complete dataset, you can use any other nginx log servers available in the world-wide internet.

 A sample record structure is as follows: